MELBOURNE RUBBER ‘26 COMPETITION

 -

+The Laird offers step-free access to the main bar area and an accessible toilet on the ground floor.
 If you have any specific accessibility requirements, please get in touch with the Melbourne Rubber team before the event and we'll do our best to assist.

 -